markreha/playreact/README.md

 		* Click the Deploy button.
 5. Deploy from a GIT CI/CD Build Pipeline:
 	1. Configure code and setup build pipeline (if not already completed):
-		* Add a buildspec.yml to the root of your application code for Node 10 application.
+		* Add a buildspec.yml (see example below) to the root of your application code for Node 10 application.
 		* Log into AWS and select Services from the main menu.
 		* Select the CodePipeline service.
 		* Click the Create Pipeline button.